 In 1977 her 7th owner Henrik Sundström was racing her in the yearly Hanko Regatta when the misfortune was there.
 On the windward leg running on barboard tack she bearly got ahead of L 3 Irma who with her sharp bow digged into the hull some 1,5 meters from the aft.
 Arneta started to leak heavily as she headed for the shore but five to rescue she disappeared into the blue.
 Luckily, the top of the mast was left visible and she was lifted up and repaired 4).

 In the 1980´s and 90´s she continued to cruise with occasional entries on the race course.
 In 2001 I was Big Game hunting for Sixes and Arneta was one of 3 yachts locally up for sale.
 I found her hull to be in good condition regardless numerous visible repairs from almost every decade.
-After sailing her for several years as her 11th owner I have come to realize that she is not one of the fastest yachts on the track and tends to sit a bit on her aft.

 In 2009 her weight was 3.990 kg compared to an original measured weight of 4.200 kg.
 This recalled for a closer examination of her original measurement certificate and yes, in small letters there was stated that she originally was to carry a 200 kg ballast in 11 lead ingots of which 8 was placed fore the mast.